The “City of Liberty” Flag Project

 Why Change the Flag?

 Our current tricolor flag features equal bands of Blue, White, and Orange, with the city seal in the center.
-It was adopted in 1915 and subtly modified in 1977 to change the founding date to 1625 (when the Dutch founded Fort Amsterdam) from 1665 (when England took the colony from the Dutch).
+It was adopted in 1915 and subtly modified once, in 1977, to change the founding date to 1625 (when the Dutch founded Fort Amsterdam) from 1665 (when England took the colony from the Dutch).

 A flag can be a rallying cry for the people.
 It can be a symbol we rally around, a sign of our pride in our home.
 Our flag fails at that job.